-Shaleece is a documentary filmmaker based in Los Angeles, CA. She is the co-producer of the 2013 documentary film, The Genius of Marian, which premiered at the Tribeca Film Festival and was broadcast on POV in 2014.
-Her 2010 documentary short, Old People Driving, premiered at the Mill Valley Film Festival and was broadcast on the PBS News Hour as part of the Economist Film Project.
-In addition to her work as a director/producer, Shaleece is an instructor of video storytelling at UC Berkeley’s Advanced Media Institute.
+Shaleece is a documentary filmmaker based in Los Angeles, CA. She is the co-producer of The Genius of Marian, which premiered at the Tribeca Film Festival and was broadcast on POV in 2014.
+She has directed and produced several shorts including Old People Driving, City Fish, and Awardwinninggir.
+In addition to her work as a director/producer, Shaleece is an instructor of video storytelling at UCLA Extension and UC Berkeley’s Advanced Media Institute.
 She is a 2015 Film Independent Documentary Lab Fellow, a 2012 Working Films (Reel Aging) fellow and a member of the Queer Producer’s Collective.
 Prior to starting her work in documentary film, Shaleece worked as an editorial photographer and radio producer and was a founding staff member of the national oral history project, Story Corps.
 She is a graduate of the documentary film program at UC Berkeley’s Graduate School of Journalism.

 Andrew’s editing work has appeared on PBS, ABC, MSNBC, National Geographic, Discovery, Turner Broadcasting, the BBC, Channel 4, UK and in theaters worldwide.
 He is a Sundance Institute Documentary Edit and Story Lab Fellow.
 Andrew began his editing career on staff at WGBH in Boston, working on many groundbreaking series for PBS, including NOVA, FRONTLINE and the ten-hour WGBH/BBC co-production on the history of rock ‘n’ roll.
 His latest feature documentary, SPARK: A Burning Man Story, premiered at SXSW 2013, was an official selection at the Seattle International and Ashland Independent film festivals, and was the opening-night film of the 2013 San Francisco DocFest.
 His 2013 film, The Revolutionary Optimists, was awarded the Hilton Worldwide LightStay Sustainability Award at the 2013 Sundance Film Festival and aired nationally on PBS’ Independent Lens, followed by ITVS Community Cinema screenings and a national theatrical release.
 Other work includes Ask Not, National Geographic Explorer: Inside Guantanamo, and Ready, Set, Bag!